oyanzhi/tp/docs/UserGuide.md

 * `list` followed by `rDelete 2 1` deletes the 1st reminder of the 2nd person in the address book.
 * `find Betsy` followed by `rDelete 1 1` deletes the 1st reminder of the 1st person in the results of the `find` command.

+### Adding a meeting note : `note`

+Adds a meeting note to the specified person from the address book.

+Format: `note INDEX NOTE`

+* Adds a meeting note to the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The note cannot be empty.
+* Only one meeting note can be added at a time.
+* More than one meeting note can be added to each person.

+Examples:

+* `note 1 Client is interested in policy abc`
+* `note 2 Client wants to renew policy`

+### Deleting a meeting note : `nDelete`

+Deletes a meeting note from a specified person from the address book.

+Format: `nDelete CLIENT_INDEX MEETING_NOTE_INDEX`

+* Deletes the meeting note at the specified `MEETING_NOTE_INDEX` of the specified person at `CLIENT_INDEX`.
+* The indices refer to the index number shown in the displayed person list.
+* The indices **must be positive integers** 1, 2, 3, …​
+* Both the client index and meeting note index must be provided.
+* Only one meeting note can be deleted at a time.

+Examples:

+* `list` followed by `nDelete 2 1` deletes the 1st reminder of the 2nd person in the address book.
+* `find Betsy` followed by `nDelete 1 1` deletes the 1st meeting note of the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`